Claire Wright (gymnast)

 Claire Louise Wright (born 5 August 1979 in Camberley, England) is a British trampoline gymnast.
 Her parents, Bernie and Colin Wright are gymnastics coaches and they run the Rushmoor Gymnastics Academy.
 She attended sixth form at Farnham College before doing a Sports Science degree at University of Wales Institute, Cardiff.
+The couple introduced Wright to gymnastics at an early age.

 Wright received FIG pin for achievement at World Championships in 2000.